When hiring a professional installer it’s important to know what to expect during your laminate installation.

 - Unlike most flooring, laminate can be installed over most pre-existing surfaces; however, you may need to remove the old flooring to accommodate for doors and transitions between rooms.
 Should you need to remove your existing floor, it’s a good idea to make arrangements for disposal ahead of time to avoid any potential delays.

 - Installing your laminate will require the use of various hand and power tools.
-Installation will be rather noisy and disruptive as we cut and trim your flooring.
+The installation will be rather noisy and disruptive as we cut and trim your flooring.
 Its common practice to set up the saw outside to avoid making a mess but you should still expect a small amount of dust.